Is it attempted murder if the victim is already dead? Which case won?

 A: ’Cause I wasn’t sure if he was alive or dead.

 Did the victim die after the first shot was fired?

 The surviving man was charged with murder.
 However, at his trial, medical evidence suggested the twitching and jerking could have been the victim’s body making involuntary responses.
 In other words, he may have already been dead when the defendant shot him a second and third time.
-Can you murder someone who is already dead?

 Both prosecution and defence lawyers said they had never encountered such a strange murder case, and could find no legal precedent to draw on.

 However, the jury still had to decide whether the accused was guilty or not guilty of murder, attempted murder or manslaughter.